shpak-yana/Hotel-Booking-Demand-Analysis/README.md

 - **Top Source Markets**: Portugal (PRT) and the United Kingdom (GBR) are the dominant source markets, presenting a clear target for loyalty programmes and regional marketing spend.
 [Tableau](https://public.tableau.com/views/HotelBookingDemandAnalysis_17889836306110/Geography?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)
 - **Cancellation Risk**: The **churn (cancellation) rate is consistently higher for bookings involving children**.
 Families are more likely to cancel than adult-only groups. *Recommendation: Introduce family-friendly flexible cancellation policies or early-bird discounts to secure these bookings.*
-- **City Hotel Seasonality**: Cancellations for City Hotels peak sharply during **specific months** (e.g., early Autumn) – a strong signal for adjusting overbooking thresholds and staff allocation.
+- **City Hotel Seasonality**: The analysis identified the months with the highest demand: August in 2026 and July in 2017.
+At the same time, August 2016 saw the highest number of booking cancellations for the City Hotel.
+Visualizations of these analyses were created in Tableau.
+Cancellations for City Hotels peak sharply during May 2017, August 2016 and September 2015 – a strong signal for adjusting overbooking thresholds and staff allocation.
 [Tableau](https://public.tableau.com/views/HotelBookingDemandAnalysis_17889836306110/Seasonality?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)
-- **Overbooking Occurrence**: A non-trivial percentage of bookings receive a different room type.
+- **Overbooking Occurrence**: The overbooking rate for the hotels analyzed is 15%.
 This suggests operational overbooking is prevalent and should be monitored to prevent guest dissatisfaction.
 - **Stay Preferences**: Resort Hotel stays are, on average, longer than City Hotel stays, indicating leisure vs. business travel segmentation.
+The median length of stay is 4 days at Resort Hotels and 3 days at City Hotels.

 ## 🛠️ Tech Stack